kail/monorepo/blog/content/posts/ciao.md

 growing up.
 However after some non-exhaustive Google-ing, it turns out that the phrase may be more commonly used with the "Hello, baby" connotation.
 It's funny how things don't translate; but I digress.

-While this public-facing portal of opinions holds far less value than I anticipate my "baby" would, I do hope to to treat it in a somewhat professional manner, and one which I can use to improve my writing and delivery of ideas.
+While I do not anticipate that this public-facing portal of rambling will provide much value to others, I do hope to to treat it in a somewhat professional manner, and one which I can use to improve my writing and delivery of ideas.
 I guess time will tell.
 Perge!